PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 - **Some behaviour is not a parameter.** Motivation changed the measured flow through the same gate by a factor of two.
 No value of the time gap reproduces that without breaking density and speed.
 A model that treats a pushing crowd as a faster orderly one will be wrong in exactly the situations that matter for safety.
 - **Measured quantities beat fitted ones.** Fixing the free speed at its measured value cost a little fit quality and bought a parameter set that means what it says.
 The fit had been buying its accuracy with an unphysical value.
 - **Run the optimizer twice.** One calibration gives one point in a valley.
 A second run from another seed, twenty minutes here, showed that the valley has two ends with different physics and the same misfit.
 Any parameter set reported without that check is a sample, not a result.
-- **Failure modes are results.** A third of the screening runs pushed agents through walls.
+- **Failure modes are results.** A quarter of the screening runs pushed agents through walls.
 That region of parameter space is where the model breaks, and it is worth knowing before an engineer lands in it by hand.
 - **The tooling is the cheap part.** Every calibration and every test here is a text file and a driver script.
 What is expensive is the honesty of running the test that might fail.
 Open data makes that test available to everyone, which is the strongest argument for it.

 ## What we learned about validating

 - **State the purpose, then pick the observables.** Flow alone would have passed a model with the wrong density, as it did in 2014.
 Three observables, one per mechanism, is the minimum.
 - **Analyse experiment and simulation with the same code.** The measurement method is part of the result.
 PedPy loads both, so the observables are defined once.
-- **Screen before you calibrate.** The Morris run costs 80 evaluations, removed two of seven parameters, and mapped a whole region where the model fails outright.
+- **Screen before you calibrate, and check the screening.** The Morris run costs 160 evaluations, removed two of seven parameters, and mapped a whole region where the model fails outright.
+The Sobol indices needed four times the samples we first gave them before their magnitudes settled; the ranking was right from the start, the numbers were not.
 - **Do not use gradients on an agent-based model.** Surrogate-based optimization converged in a few dozen evaluations where the gradient solver never left the start.
 - **Hold something back, then change the experiment.** Calibrating on three widths and validating on two is the difference between a fit and a validated model.
 A second experiment in a different regime is what finds the domain boundary, and here it found it within an afternoon.
 - **Dakota's job is orchestration, not physics.** It knows nothing about pedestrians.
 It knows how to run a driver in parallel a few hundred times and what to make of the numbers that come back.
 That is the part you do not want to write yourself, and the part that makes the procedure repeatable.